-(iii) The Institute shall provide a Blue Cross/Blue Shield or HIP group contract for all retired part-time Adjunct faculty with a Certificate of Continuous Employment who continue to be employed by the Institute.
+(iv) The Institute shall provide Blue Cross 365 days full hospital coverage for all retired part-time adjunct faculty with a Certificate of Continuous Employment who continue to be employed by the Institute.
 The entire cost of individual and/or family coverage shall be borne by the Institute.

-(iv) Dental Plan
+(v) Dental Plan

-The Institute shall provide the Public Employees Benefit Fund Dental Plan III with full family coverage.
-The entire cost shall be borne by the Institute.
+Effective January 1, 1990, the Institute shall provide the Metropolitan Life Dental Plan with full family or individual coverage.
+The entire cost of the individual and/or family coverage shall be borne by the Institute.

-(v) Optical Plan
+(vi) Optical Plan

-The Institute shall reimburse the faculty member only up to the sum of one hundred dollars (\$100) over a two (2) year period for either a complete pair of eyeglasses, prescription sunglasses, contact lenses and/or the replacement of a lens, a pair of lenses or a frame.
+Institute shall reimburse the faculty member only up to the sum of fifty dollars (\$50) over a one (1) year period for either a complete pair of eyeglasses, prescription sunglasses, contact lenses and/or the replacement of a lens, a pair of lenses or a frame.